VedranBiH/aws-lambda-zombie-workshop/README.md

 12\.
 We're now going to configure to the /zombie/talkers resource to properly integrate with AWS Lambda on POST requests.

 **Perform Steps 4-10 again** just as you did for the GET method.
-However, this time when you are selecting the Lambda Function for the Integration Request, you'll type "writetalkers" in the auto-fill and select the function that looks something like this... **[CloudformationTemplateName]-[XXXXXXX]-WriteTalkersToDynamoDB-[Your Region]**.
+However, this time when you are selecting the Lambda Function for the Integration Request, you'll type "writetalkers" in the auto-fill and select the function that looks something like this... **[TeamName]-[XXXXXXX]-WriteTalkersToDynamoDB-[Your Region]**.
 This way on POST requests, API Gateway will invoke your **writetalkers** Lambda function.
 Don't forget to return to the Method Response section for this POST method and add a "200" HTTP response status as you did for the GET method earlier, if it doesn't exist already.

 * In these steps you are configuring the POST method that is used by the chat app to insert data into DynamoDB Talkers table with details about which users are typing.
 You're performing the same exact method configuration for the POST method as you did for your GET method.
 However, since this POST method is used for sending data to the database, it triggers a different backend Lambda function.
 This function writes data to DynamoDB while the "GetTalkersToDynamoDB" function was used to retrieve data from DynamoDB.